 If you're not used to U.S. gas prices, you might receive two shocks in a row at the gas station.
 The first is that, compared to many European countries, gas prices here are quite inexpensive.
 But gas is also usually dispensed by the gallon – a sharp departure from most non-U.K. and non-U.S. countries, where gas is dispensed by the liter.
 Happily, figuring the equivalent gas price in liters takes only one quick, easy conversion.

-Divide the price per gallon by the number of liters in a gallon.
-For example, dividing 3.50 by 3.78541178 equals 0.924602184.
-The price of gas is around $0.92 per liter.
+Divide the gas price (per U.S. gallon) by the number of liters in a gallon, 3.78541.
+The result is the gas price per liter.

 Gas prices in the U.S. are given by the gallon; to convert them to liters, you'll divide the price by the number of liters in a gallon, 3.78541.
 So if gas costs $3.50 per gallon, you have $3.50 ÷ 3.78541 = $0.92460 per liter, which would typically be rounded to $0.92 per liter.

 Just to make things more confusing, there's a difference between the typical U.S. gallon for liquid measure, which contains 3.78541 liters, and the U.K. or imperial gallon, which contains 4.54609 liters.
 Make sure you're using the right type of gallon before you begin your calculations.

 Converting U.K. Gallons to Liters